NileGazer00/leadgen.js/README.md

 ### 3. Customize the content

-Update the branding, copy, contact details, and documentation pages to match your business.
+Update branding, copy, contact details, and documentation pages to match your business.

 ## Documentation